-1997: The Taxpayer Relief Act of 1997 [Public Law 105-34, August 5, 1997] raised to 2.86 cents per gallon the portion of the Highway Trust Fund tax on motor fuels to be placed in the Mass Transit Account, effective October 1, 1997.
+1997: The Taxpayer Relief Act of 1997 [Public Law 105-34, August 5, 1997] transferred 0.85 cents of motor fuel tax being used for deficit reduction to the Mass Transit Account increasing to 2.85 cents per gallon the portion of the Highway Trust Fund tax on motor fuels to be placed in the Mass Transit Account, effective October 1, 1997.

-1997: Surface Transportation Extension Act of 1997 [Public Law 105-130, December 1, 1997] extends ISTEA through March 31, 1998.
+1997: Surface Transportation Extension Act of 1997 [Public Law 105-130, December 1, 1997] extended ISTEA through March 31, 1998.

-1998: The Federal Transit Act of 1998, Title III of the Transportation Equity Act for the 21st Century (TEA 21) [Public Law 105-178] extends the public transportation program through FY 2003.
+1998: The Federal Transit Act of 1998, Title III of the Transportation Equity Act for the 21st Century (TEA 21) [Public Law 105-178, June 9, 1998] extended the public transportation program through FY 2003.
 TEA 21 increased public transportation funding authorizations, up to 70 percent above ISTEA appropriation levels if all authorized amounts are appropriated.
-A total of \$41 billion is authorized for the six-year period, of which \$36 billion was guaranteed.
+A total of \$41 billion was authorized for the six-year period, of which \$36 billion was guaranteed.

 TEA 21 retained and improved many provisions of ISTEA including the transportation planning process and flexible funding.
 The distribution of formula funds among sections 5307, 5310, and 5311 was revised.
 The definition of eligible uses of Urbanized Area Formula capital funds was expanded to include preventive maintenance and ADA related expenditures for all urbanized areas and to include operating expenditures for urbanized areas under 200,000 population.
-The public transportation commuter benefit is expanded to include employee purchase of public transportation passes with pre-tax dollars.
+The public transportation commuter benefit was expanded to include employee purchase of public transportation passes with pre-tax dollars.

 Two new programs were created: the Clean Fuels Formula Grant program which provides funds for adoption of clean fuel technologies and the Job Access and Reverse Commute program funds projects that improve job access for current and former welfare recipients and other eligible low-income individuals.
+The rate of the motor fuel tax deposited in the Mass Transit Account is changed to 2.86 cents per gallon as a technical correction.
+The accrual of interest to the MTA from deposits of account balances in federal securities was eliminated.

-2003: The Surface Transportation Extension Act of 2003 [Public Law 108-88, September 30, 2003] extends transit authorizing law through February 29, 2004.
+2003: The Surface Transportation Extension Act of 2003 [Public Law 108-88, September 30, 2003] extended transit authorizing law through February 29, 2004.

-2004: The Surface Transportation Extension Act of 2004 [Public Law 108-202, February 29, 2004] extends transit authorizing law through April 30, 2004; the Surface Transportation Extension Act of 2004, Part II, [Public Law 108-224, April 30, 2004] extends transit authorizing law through June 30, 2004; the Surface Transportation Extension Act of 2004, Part III, [Public Law 108-263, June 30, 2004] extends transit authorizing law through July 31, 2004; the Surface Transportation Extension Act of 2004, Part IV, [Public Law 108-280, July 30, 2004] extends transit authorizing law through September 30, 2004; and the Surface Transportation Extension Act of 2004, Part V [Public Law 108-310, September 30, 2004] extends transit authorizing law through May 31, 2005.
+2004: The Surface Transportation Extension Act of 2004 [Public Law 108-202, February 29, 2004] extended transit authorizing law through April 30, 2004.
+The Surface Transportation Extension Act of 2004, Part II, [Public Law 108-224, April 30, 2004] extended transit authorizing law through June 30, 2004.
+The Surface Transportation Extension Act of 2004, Part III, [Public Law 108-263, June 30, 2004] extended transit authorizing law through July 31, 2004.
+The Surface Transportation Extension Act of 2004, Part IV, [Public Law 108-280, July 30, 2004] extended transit authorizing law through September 30, 2004.
+The Surface Transportation Extension Act of 2004, Part V [Public Law 108-310, September 30, 2004] extended transit authorizing law through May 31, 2005.